svgdotjs/svg.js/README.md

 });
 ```

+## Plugins
+Here are a few nice plugins that are available for svg.js:

+- [svg.shapes.js](https://github.com/wout/svg.shapes.js) for more polygon based shapes.
+- [svg.easing.js](https://github.com/wout/svg.easing.js) for more easing methods on animations.

 ## Building
 Starting out with the default distribution of svg.js is good.
 Although you might want to remove some modules to keep the size at minimum.